MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-cm/prepare-for-zero-touch-installation-of-windows-10-with-configuration-manager.md

 ## Integrate Configuration Manager with MDT

-To extend the Configuration Manager console with MDT wizards and templates, you install MDT in the default location and run the integration setup.
-In these steps, we assume you have downloaded MDT to the C:\\Setup\\MDT2013 folder on CM01.
+To extend the Configuration Manager console with MDT wizards and templates, install MDT with the default settings and run the Config Manager integration setup.
+In these steps, we assume you have already [downloaded MDT](https://www.microsoft.com/download/details.aspx?id=54259) and installed it with default settings.

-1. On CM01, log on as Administrator in the CONTOSO domain using the password <strong>P@ssw0rd</strong>.
+On **CM01**:

+1. Sign in as contoso\administrator.
-2. Make sure the Configuration Manager Console is closed before continuing.
+2. Ensure the Configuration Manager Console is closed before continuing.
-3. Using File Explorer, navigate to the **C:\\Setup\\MDT** folder.
-4. Run the MDT setup (MicrosoftDeploymentToolkit2013\_x64.msi), and use the default options in the setup wizard.
-5. From the Start screen, run Configure ConfigManager Integration with the following settings:
+5. Click Start, type **Configure ConfigManager Integration**, and run the application the following settings:

    * Site Server Name: CM01.contoso.com
    * Site code: PS1